KNowledgeOnWebScale/solid-app-store/README.md

 ```

 ## Solid-OIDC Client ID Document
-For an app to be added on the app store, it should offer a resource, serialized as an `application/ld+json`
+For an app to be added on the app store, it should offer a Client ID, serialized as an `application/ld+json`
+document.
-document, on its Client ID that looks like this:
+The Client ID looks like this:

 ```json
 {